mozilla-services/docs/source/storage/apis-1.2.rst

     giving the new last-modified time for the collection.

-    Note that the server may impose a limit on the amount of data submitted for storage in a single WBO.
+    Note that the server may impose a limit on the amount of data submitted for storage in a single BSO.

     Possible HTTP error responses: